note89/note89.github.io/content/blog/the-advent-of-code-ai-edition/index.md

 ---
-title: "The Advent of Code 2022: Ai Edition"
+title: "Ai solves Advent of Code 2022"
 date: "2022-12-01"
 description: "I will try to solve all of the advent of code with as little human input as possible"
 ---